 Anita Susuri: Which high school did you go to?

 Gordana Đorić: I went to the Economics High School.

-Gordana Đorić: In Prishtina, what’s it called, the Factory of Kosova, there.
+Gordana Đorić: In Pristina, what’s it called, Kosovo Factory, there.

 Anita Susuri: How did you decide to go to that school?

 Gordana Đorić: Well, let me tell you something, simply, I thought that again, I am, I also like accounting.
 And after this, even though I finished the Economics High School, accounting, I never worked in education, but, for example, all that I learned in accounting helped me when I started working at Transjug Rijeka because there, I ran the administration and, of course, it mostly helped me when I opened my own enterprise in the ‘90s when there was a law that we could register private companies, this helped me control and plan the finances in my company.
 That’s why I chose it, because it isn’t hard for me to look all night, accounts look for mistakes, if they see them anywhere.
 So this was the reason I chose that school.

 Anita Susuri: So your first job was in that enterprise?

 Gordana Đorić: Yes, that was my first job, in Transjug Rijeka, which was in Lakrishte.
 Munibca Hasi was our director, I respect him a lot and I can say I learned a lot from him.
 He was very strict, but he was so that we could learn more and have better results.
 And I said, the knowledge I got there, I started working in the administration, as I say potrčko [errand boy/girl].
 I started with that job, then I got awards from the SWO from Šibenik, Rijeka, because it was one of the best companies in ex-Yugoslavia which had their own SWO in all capital cities of the Republic then and it was a huge honor for me when I won awards for being a successful worker, a good worker, and so on.

 Anita Susuri: How were the working conditions in that company, at that time?